mwa-templates/template-maven-pom-project/README.md

 The generation and deployment of site documentation is disabled by default in the `perform-release.yaml` workflow.
 If you feel to need that, you should consider setting the default value of the action input `doDeploySite` to `true`.

 If enabled, you also need to enable the `gh-pages` branch for the newly created repository, because this is where the generated site will be deployed to.
 Note, that this only works for public repositories.

+### Source code adjustments

+- The POM file contains the following placeholders that need to be replaced with their actual values.

+	$PROJECT_GROUP_ID$
+	$PROJECT_ARTIFACT_ID$
+	$PROJECT_VERSION$
+	$PROJECT_NAME$
+	$PROJECT_DESCRIPTION$
+	$REPO_OWNER$
+	$REPO_NAME$

+- Additionally, the POM contains some out-commented sections.
+You should add the needed information or consider removing those sections.
+- Because the file `README.md` (this file) is also copied, you should consider to delete the whole file or at least its content.
+- Check the copyright year in the `LICENSE` file.
+Or maybe replace the whole license with what you find appropriate.
+- Last step: Rename the directory `.github/workflows-template` to `.github/workflows`.

+Now commit and push your changes.
+You are ready to go ...